-Music Industry (Performance) to be offered on campus in 2022 (no extra fee)
+Music Industry (Performance) to be offered on campus in 2023 (no extra fee)

-VCE VET Music Performance provides students with a practical, skills-based approach to learning music performance.
+VCE VET CUA30920 Certificate III in Music (Performance) [v5.1] provides students with a practical, skills-based approach to learning music performance.
 Units are related to the music performance industry to enhance your knowledge and real working conditions within the music industry.
 This course enables participants to gain a Certificate III in Music Performance as well as credit towards their senior certificate and ATAR score.
 Furthermore, this course will assist students for work and life as a musician, helping to make informed choices in relation to vocation and career paths related to the music industry.
+This course runs for 2 years covering Units 1 -4.
+Total number of Units in this course is 11.
+Three are 3 core units plus 8 elective units.